 NATIONAL POINSETTIA DAY

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL POINSETTIA

-Check out your local greenhouse or florist and fill your home with the beautiful poinsettia on National Poinsettia Day.
+Check out your local greenhouse or florist and fill your home with the beautiful poinsettia.
+While you’re there, order one for your neighbor or co-worker.
+Brightening someone’s day is another way to #CelebrateEveryDay.
+Don’t forget to offer a shout-out to the florist for their outstanding service.
 Use #NationalPoinsettiaDay to post on social media.

 The House of Representatives in 2002 created Poinsettia Day to honor the father of the poinsettia industry, Paul Ecke.
-The date of December 12 marks the death of Joel Roberts Poinsett, the man responsible for bringing the plan to the United States.
+The date of December 12 marks the death of Joel Roberts Poinsett, the man responsible for bringing the plant to the United States.